oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 | 4.
 [Enterprise-Ready Workshop: Terraform](/blog/2023/07/028/terraform-workshop) |
 | 5. **Enter-Ready Workshop: Automate with no-code Okta Workflows** |

-## What you need to complete the workshop

-You need access to the following resources to complete this workshop.

-- The completed Todo application.
-There are two ways to get the Todo application:
-  1. You completed the [Authenticate with OpenID Connect](/blog/2023/07/28/oidc_workshop) workshop
-  2. ([Download](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/oidc-workshop-completed)) the completed Todo application
-- Access to Okta Workflows.
-You will learn how to gain access to Workflows in a later section
+In a later section, you will learn how to get the Todo application.
+For now, you will learn about Okta Workflows.

 ## What is Okta Workflows?
-[Okta Workflows](https://www.okta.com/platform/workflows/) is a no-code platform that allows building automation to help with identity processes.
-For example, you can build the following workflows without asking IT or developers for help:
+[Okta Workflows](https://www.okta.com/platform/workflows/) is a no-code platform that allows building automations to help with identity processes.

-- Reset password end user sessions when suspicious activity is detected
-- Give or remove user access to applications
-- Send notifications (Slack, email, and others) when a user is activated or suspended (this tutorial)
-- Create basic reports
+The following are use cases where you can use Workflows.

+### Provision and deprovision app accounts
+When an employee joins your company, Workflows simplifies the task of provisioning their account.

+* Automatically create their identity in your apps
+* Set user and group entitlements
+* Assign shared folder
+* Send a message to their manager or a welcome message to the team Slack channel

+Similarly, when an employee leaves the company, Workflows can deactivate the user account, transfer their digital assets to a manager, and then deactivate the user account three days later.

+### Sequence actions with logic and timing
+Workflows can create non-activated accounts in all apps one week before a new employee's start date and then activate them on their first day.

+If an employee leaves your company, Workflows can deactivate the user account, remove their access to all apps except payroll, and then delete the account after a year.

+#### Send notifications for lifecycle events
+For a lifecycle event such as an app assignment or user suspension, Workflows can notify your IT team through email or Slack.

+#### Log and share lifecycle events
+Workflows can query Okta APIs and System Log events, run logic, and even compile data into a CSV file.
+Then, Workflows can email that file to your teams.

 This is a short list of what is possible.

 ### Workflows flows
-In Workflows, you will be building flows.
+In Workflows, you will create flows.
 A flow is a sequence of steps to complete a goal.
 It's similar to a script where every code line is a step to complete a goal.
 In Workflows, you will build the flow visually without writing any code.

 You will learn about the Workflows building blocks in a few minutes.
 First, let's create your first flow.